lachieh/VVV-bedrock/README.md

 # VVV-bedrock

-VVV-bedrock is an add on for [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) that will install [Bedrock](https://github.com/roots/bedrock).
+VVV Bedrock is an add on for [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) that will install [Bedrock](https://github.com/roots/bedrock).

 ### Instructions